usdigitalresponse/covid-websites/what-info/what-info.md

 ![](https://paper-attachments.dropbox.com/s_AFB08FCF419066C006E599F7596BE2FAB19D791C3F7DE75880CBBC14F3D92746_1586557964013_image.png)

-When your government executives need to publish announcements, orders, or press releases, it can be useful to have a section on your website to surface the most recent ones & link to a page that lists all of the announcements.
+When your government executives need to publish announcements, orders, or press releases, it can be useful to have a section on your website to surface the most recent ones and link to a page that lists all of the announcements.

 [*New Jersey*](https://covid19.nj.gov/index.html) *has a great example of a site that does this well.*